How to Redact Sensitive Data in Excel Spreadsheets Using GroupDocs.Redaction Java API

 License Acquisition

-GroupDocs offers a free trial that allows you to test their API.
-For extended use, consider obtaining a temporary license or purchasing a full license.
-Here’s how:
+GroupDocs offers a free trial that lets you evaluate the API.
+For ongoing projects, you’ll want either a temporary or a full license:

 Basic Initialization